FarmDyn/documentation/docs/methodology/risk.md

 so-called BIGM formulation, i.e. the binary variable *v\_npvAtRisk* is multiplied with a very large number, here with 1.E+7.
-If *v\_npvAtRisk* for that final leave is zero (= it does not belong to the leaves with the worst NPVs), the left hand size must be zero as well.
-On the other hand, if *v\_npvAtRisk* is unity, i.e. the final leaves's NPV belongs to the x% worst cases, where x is set by the user, the shortfall for that leave can consider any number determined by the model as the RHS value of 1.E+7 in the case of *v\_npvAtRisk* equal unity never becomes
+If *v\_npvAtRisk* for that final leave is zero (= it does not belong to the leaves with the worst NPVs), the left hand side must be zero as well.
+On the other hand, if *v\_npvAtRisk* is unity, i.e. the final leaves' NPV belongs to the x% worst cases, where x is set by the user, the shortfall for that leave can consider any number determined by the model as the RHS value of 1.E+7 in the case of *v\_npvAtRisk* equal unity never becomes